Code-Institute-Submissions/amcali-project-2/README.md

 # The UV Index

-The topic on the UV or matters pertaining to it may be merely understood by many individuals.
+The topic of Ultra Voilet Rays (UV Rays) or matters pertaining to it may be merely understood by many individuals.
 Most matters which cover the topic would relate to the health hazards which derive from the matter.
 What actually creates UV rays may not be well understood.
 Hence, this project is covering a sub topic on the UV: the UV Index.